-Available online or in-person on weeknights in Arlington, the Flexible MBA format is designed for working professionals seeking an MBA offering maximum flexibility.
-In this format, courses are completed in 15-week sessions and students are able to complete their MBA degree in 18-24 months.
+Offering a combination of online and in-person coursework in Arlington, the Flexible MBA format is designed for working professionals seeking an MBA offering maximum flexibility.
+In this format, courses are completed in 15-week sessions and students are able to complete their MBA degree in 15-24 months.
 Students choosing this format complete degree requirements at their own pace and may select one of thirteen available areas of specialization/concentration in which to focus their MBA.
 Admission to the Flexible MBA is available each Fall, Spring, and Summer.

-Weekend MBA
+Online MBA

-Available on weekends in Arlington, the Weekend MBA format is designed for working professionals seeking a combination of face-to-face interaction and online learning.
-In this format, courses are taken in sequence, in 8-week sessions and students are able to complete their MBA degree in under 15 months.
-Students in this format may pursue a general MBA degree or choose to concentrate their MBA in select specialization areas.
-Admission to the Weekend MBA is available each Fall and Spring.
+Available in an asynchronous online delivery, the online MBA is designed for working professionals who prefer a fully online format due to learning preference, work obligations, or personal choice.
+This asynchronous program offers 15-week courses and allows students to complete their degree in as little as 15 months.
+Students in this format may pursue a general MBA degree or choose to concentrate their MBA in Management.
+Admission to the Online MBA is available each Fall, Spring, and Summer.